Intergenerational Study and Practice

 more details to follow.

-Proceeds will benefit the Institute on Aging, Intergenerational Study and Practice within the School of Social Work at Loyola University Chicago.
+Proceeds will benefit the School of Social Work Alumni, at Loyola University Chicago.
 Funds will help provide continuing education and scholarships for students, alumni and the community!